kawamurakazushi/presentation-react-hooks/slides.md

 ### Reusing stateful logic between Components.

-**Hooks** are greak solution for solving these problems.
+**Hooks** are a greak solution for solving these problems.

-Hooks let us use React features from a function.
+Hooks let us use React features, like the `statefullness`, `lifecycle`, etc.. from a function.
-It can process throught `state`, `context`, and `lifecycle`.

-We can extract and share the logic inside a component into reusable independent function without changing your component hireachy.
+We can extract and share the logic inside a component into reusable independent functions without changing your component hierarchy.

 ---